 Will I need SAT or ACT scores if I’m applying to college for fall 2022?

 Many colleges and universities have temporarily adopted test optional policies because of limited testing options over the past year.
 If you’re in the class of 2022 and you can’t safely take the SAT or the ACT, you will still have plenty of options among the many colleges that won’t require test scores for admission.
+It pays to do your research, though—some schools, including public schools in states like Georgia and Florida and service academies like the Coast Guard Academy—have resumed testing requirements for this year’s applicants.

 Will I need test scores if I’m applying to college in 2023 or later?